1ay1/neowall/docs/USER_MANUAL.md

 # NeoWall User Manual

-**Complete Guide to NeoWall - Wayland Animated Wallpaper Manager**
+**Version 0.4.0**

-Version 1.0 | January 2025
+Complete guide to using NeoWall - GPU-accelerated animated wallpapers for Wayland.

 ---